hamzachtaibi/containerized-dotnet-webapi-angular/README.md

-# Containerized ASP.NET Core Web API and Abgular
+# Containerized ASP.NET Core Web API and Angular

 This is a Web App project which been continerized using Docker tool.
 This project is been created using DotNet 6 for webApi and angular 15 for WebApp (FrontEnd).